ABOUT LAUREL

 Are you introducing Laurel on stage?

-• Laurel Braitman PhD is a New York Times bestselling author and the Director of Writing and Storytelling at the Medical Humanities and the Arts Program at the Stanford University School of Medicine.
-She holds a PhD in Science, Technology and Society from MIT, and is a Senior TED Fellow.
-She is author of What Looks Like Bravery: An epic journey from loss to love (Simon & Schuster) and the NYT bestseller Animal Madness, translated into eight languages.
-She is the founder of the global community of writing healthcare professionals, Writing Medicine, now in it’s third year.
+• Laurel Braitman is a bestselling author, speaker, educator and trailblazer in the field of medical storytelling.
+Laurel inspires healing and mental wellness through her books and her work as the Director of Writing and Storytelling at the Stanford School of Medicine.
+She is author of the memoir What Looks Like Bravery: An epic journey from loss to love (Simon & Schuster) and the popular science book Animal Madness: Inside their minds.
+She holds a PhD in Science, Technology and Society from MIT and is the founder of Writing Medicine, a global community of writing healthcare professionals. .
 Her work has been featured on the BBC, NPR, Good Morning America and Al Jazeera.
-Her writing has appeared in The Guardian, on Radiolab, in The Wall Street Journal, Wired, National Geographic and other publications.
+Her writing has appeared in The Guardian, on Radiolab, The Wall Street Journal, Wired, National Geographic and other publications.

 Laurel lives on her family’s citrus and avocado ranch in Southern California.